paulroberthill/BlueSCSI-toolbox-Amiga/README.md

-This is my BlueSCSI toolbox for the Commodore Amiga.
+# BlueSCSI tools for the Commodore Amiga.

-Currently there are 2 tools.

-**CD Changer**
+There are currently 2 tools for managing the BlueSCSI V2 SCSI emulator in a Commodore Amiga.
+For more information on BlueSCSI please see https://github.com/BlueSCSI/BlueSCSI-v2

+## CD Changer
-This allows you to swap CD ISO images on the fly
+The CD Changer allows you to swap between CD ISO images on your SD card on the fly.

 ![CD Changer](CDChanger.png)

-**SDTransfer**
+## SD Transfer
 [Image]
-This allows you to transfer files from the SD card to the Amiga.
+The SD Transfer tool allows you to transfer files from the SD card to the Amiga.

+**Known Issues**
+* Currently on my Amiga 4000 with a cyberscsi device the SD Transfer will crash the scsi device if you do not have a CD SCSI device.